 Higher rate and additional rate taxpayers – extended tax thresholds

-Once an individual has made a Gift Aid declaration, their basic and higher rate tax bands are extended by the gross charitable donation, thereby increasing the proportion of their income taxed at the lower rates.
+Once you’ve made a Gift Aid declaration, your basic and higher rate tax bands are extended by the gross charitable donation, thereby increasing the proportion of your income taxed at the lower rates.

-For example, if a higher rate taxpayer (40%) donates £100 to charity, their basic rate band is extended by £125.
-The charity claims the 20% tax from HMRC as usual; however, the taxpayer also benefits from the donation due to the fact that £125 of income that would have been taxed at 40% is now taxable at 20% by making the Gift Aid declaration.
-The result is that the taxpayer receives additional tax relief of 20% by paying less higher rate tax to HMRC.
+For example, if you’re a higher rate taxpayer (40%) and you donate £100 to charity, your basic rate band is extended by £125.
+The charity claims the 20% tax from HMRC as usual; however, you also benefit from the donation due to the fact that £125 of income that would have been taxed at 40% is now taxable at 20%.
+The result is that you receive additional tax relief of 20% by paying less higher rate tax to HMRC.

-Similarly, for additional rate taxpayers (45%), income tax relief increases to 25%.
+Similarly, if you’re an additional rate taxpayer (45%), your income tax relief increases to 25%.